CBonnell/servercert/docs/BR.md

 **Legal Entity**: An association, corporation, partnership, proprietorship, trust, government entity or other entity with legal standing in a country's legal system.

-**Linting**: A process where the content of a signed document such as a Certificate, Certificate Revocation List, or OCSP response is checked for conformance with one or more Certificate Profiles.
+**Linting**: A process where the content of a signed document such as a Certificate, Certificate Revocation List, or OCSP response is checked for conformance with the profile defined in these Requirements.

 **Non-Reserved LDH Label**: From RFC 5890 (<http://tools.ietf.org/html/rfc5890>): "The set of valid LDH labels that do not have '`--`' in the third and fourth positions."